-Among research efforts led by Mary Armanios, M.D., is a long-term study to understand the natural history, genetics and spectrum of telomere disorders.
-More than 150 patients worldwide are enrolled in the Johns Hopkins-based Telomere Syndrome Registry which gathers information provided by patients in order to advance this area .
+Among research efforts led by Mary Armanios, M.D., is a long-term study to understand the natural history, genetics and spectrum of short telomere syndromes.
+More than 300 patients have enrolled in the Johns Hopkins-based Telomere Syndrome Registry which gathers information provided by patients in order to advance this area.

 In addition, Johns Hopkins clinicians and scientists are studying how telomere disorders cause stem cell failure and pulmonary fibrosis with the goal of advancing the treatment of these conditions.
 The distinguished scientific team is led by Dr. Carol W. Greider, Professor and Director of the Department of Molecular Biology and Genetics and the recipient of the 2009 Nobel Prize in Medicine for the co-discovery of telomerase.

 Links to literature